La Crosse Aquinas Catholic Schools

 La Crosse Aquinas Catholic Schools or ACS is a school district in La Crosse, Wisconsin and Onalaska, Wisconsin operated by the Roman Catholic Diocese of La Crosse.
-Previously known as Coulee Catholic Schools, the district changed its name in 2009 to Aquinas Catholic Schools.
+Previously known as Coulee Catholic Schools, the district changed its name to Aquinas Catholic Schools in 2009.

 History

 In 1857, the first Catholic school opened in the Coulee Region.
-As parishes were built in the area, so were schools, in some cases even before the church.
-Area Catholic schools unified in 2000 under the name Coulee Catholic Schools to offer equal opportunities to all schools, standardize curriculum, and improve operational efficiency.
-In 2009 the school system was renamed Aquinas Catholic Schools, taking the name of the patron saint of schools.
-The school still holds the distinction as having one of the best hockey teams in the country.
+Since that time, as parishes were built, so were the schools, in some cases even before the Church.
+Area schools unified in 2000 under the name Coulee Catholic Schools to offer equal opportunities to all schools, standardized curriculum, and improve operational efficiency.
+On July 1, 2009, the school system was renamed Aquinas Catholic Schools, adopting the name of the patron saint of all Catholic schools.